Skip to main content

 • Isolated diagnostic tools for controlled test environments.

-Privileged capabilities such as raw database access, backups, and destructive cleanup are for operators; they are not positioned as everyday self-service for tenant users unless your contract explicitly includes that access.
+The most powerful capabilities—direct database access, backups, and permanent deletion—stay with TechHand's operators.
+They are not everyday self-service tools unless your contract explicitly includes that access.